Mentoring Partnership Program

 About the Mentoring Partnership Program

-The Mentoring Partnership Program (MPP) is designed to support Deakin's LIVE the future strategic plan by facilitating mentoring opportunities to support staff to develop the flexibility, skills and experience they need to meet the challenges of an increasingly digital and global workplace.
+The Mentoring Partnership Program (MPP) is designed to support Deakin's LIVE the future strategic plan by facilitating mentoring opportunities to support staff in their professional development.

 The six month program provides mentors and mentees with an opportunity to work together collaboratively to assist the mentee to achieve specific goals.
-The program is open to all continuing staff and includes three formal sessions facilitated by Human Resources.
+Mentees are matched to mentors who have strengths and experience in areas that mentees wish to develop.

-The Mentoring Partnership Program is open to all continuing staff members.
+The MPP is open to all continuing staff.
 The program can be of benefit if you are: